tech2etc/React-Navbar-Beginner/README.md

-# React_Navbar1_Template
+# React-Navbar-Beginner
 [<img alt="Responsive React JS Navbar" width="100%" src="https://github.com/tech2etc/Youtube-Tutorials/blob/main/react_navbar1.PNG?raw=true" />](https://youtu.be/23BHwAFIZmk)

 [<img alt="Responsive React JS Navbar" width="30%" src="https://github.com/tech2etc/Youtube-Tutorials/blob/main/react_navbar1_responsive.png?raw=true" />](https://youtu.be/23BHwAFIZmk)

-Hi everyone, welcome to our new react js tutorial.
-In this tutorial, We will create a professional looking responsive navbar using react js.
+Lets learn how to create responsive navbar using react js.
+This is a part of our react js course.
+In this tutorial, we will make a professional looking navbar using basic react js.
+After creating our navbar, we will also learn how to deploy our react project on GitHub & Netlify.

 - This is an empty template to get started.